craigmayhew/dns-adventure-game/README.md

 [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) is also used for the load balancer in the story line.

 [DNS Blocking](https://en.wikipedia.org/wiki/DNS_blocking) as a security and privacy feature appears in the second act.
-[SPF TXT](https://en.wikipedia.org/wiki/Sender_Policy_Framework) also makes an appearance.
+The importance of an accurate [SPF TXT](https://en.wikipedia.org/wiki/Sender_Policy_Framework) record also makes an appearance.

 ## FAQ